top of page

 English Ivy (Hedera helix)

-2. Local Supermarkets
+2. Buy Air Purifying Plants - Local Supermarkets

-3. Specialized Plant Shops or Garden Centres
+3. Buy Air Purifying Plants Online - Specialised Plant Shops or Garden Centres

-The best option for high-quality, healthy plants.
+• The best option for high-quality, healthy plants.
+Whilst there are often unhealthy plants, you can pick the best.

-Knowledgeable staff can offer advice on care and plant selection.
+• Staff may be able to offer advice on care and plant selection.

 Air-purifying plants are an affordable, eco-friendly, and beautiful way to improve your home's air quality.
 While they may not be as powerful as high-tech devices, they offer added benefits like boosting your mood and enhancing the aesthetics of your space.